openedx-unsupported/devstack/README.rst

 If you are sure you have (i) recently run ``git fetch`` and (ii) didn't misspell the branch name, then it is possible your repository is set in "single-branch" mode, meaning that it is configured to only fetch ``master``.
-Although devstack currently clones IDAs' repositories with all their branches, devstacks provisioned before September 2020 will start out with single-branch repositories.
+Although devstack currently clones services' repositories with all their branches, devstacks provisioned before September 2020 will start out with single-branch repositories.
 You check if your repository is in this state by running ``git branch -r``.
 If you only see a couple of entries